Sarah Ruhl: Eurydice

-Eurydice is Ruhl's version of the classic Eurydice and Orpheus tale.
-It portrays an Alice in Wonderland-esque underworld, complete with talking stones and a Lord of the Underworld, who can be seen riding a red tricycle.
-In keeping with the play's Greek origins, the Stones serve as a new take on a Greek chorus.
-The Stones comment on the action and warn the characters, but cannot intervene in any of the events.
-The play explores relationships, love, communication, and the permeability between the world of the living and the world of the dead, in a quest to discover where true meaning lies in life and thereafter.
+Eurydice is Ruhl's version of the Orpheus and Eurydice legend.
+Talking stones serve as a Greek chorus.
+The play explores relationships, love, communication, the permeability between the worls of the living and dead, and the true meaning of life and the afterlife.

 In 2020, Ruhl adapted the play as a libretto for a new opera composed by Matthew Aucoin.
-It premiered at the Los Angeles Opera on February 1, 2020. and at the Metropolitan Opera on November 23, 2021.
+It premiered at the Los Angeles Opera on February 1, 2020, and at the Metropolitan Opera on November 23, 2021.

 Passion Play

 Ruhl's Passion Play cycle premiered at the Arena Stage, Washington, D.C., in 2005, directed by Molly Smith.
 It was next produced by the Goodman Theatre (Chicago) and Yale Rep (New Haven).
 Ruhl began writing Passion Play at age 21, while studying with Paula Vogel at Brown University.
-She did not finish the play until eight years later, after Wendy C. Goldberg and Arena's Molly Smith commissioned the third act.
+She did not finish the play until eight years later, after Wendy C. Goldberg and Molly Smith commissioned the third act.
 Passion Play made its New York City premiere in Spring 2010 in a production by the Epic Theatre Ensemble at the Irondale Center in Brooklyn.
 Each part of the trilogy depicts the staging of a Passion Play at a different place and during a different historical period: Elizabethan England, Nazi Germany, and the United States from the time of the Vietnam War until the present.

 Dead Man's Cell Phone

-Dead Man's Cell Phone (2007) premiered Off-Broadway at Playwrights Horizons in 2008 starring Mary-Louise Parker.
-Its world premiere was at Washington D.C.'s Woolly Mammoth Theatre Company in 2007.
+Dead Man's Cell Phone (2007) premiered off-Broadway at Playwrights Horizons in 2008 starring Mary-Louise Parker.
+Its world premiere was at the Woolly Mammoth Theatre Company in 2007.
 It was subsequently produced by the Steppenwolf Theatre in 2008 and at the Oregon Shakespeare Festival in 2009.
 The play received a UK premiere at The Arches (Glasgow) in June 2011.
-The play explores technology and the disconnect people are experiencing in the digital age:
+The play explores technology and the disconnect people are experiencing in the digital age.

-"Cell phones, iPods, wireless computers will change people in ways we don't even understand," Ruhl stated.
-"We're less connected to the present.
-No one is where they are.
-There's absolutely no reason to talk to a stranger anymore—you connect to people you already know.
-But how well do you know them?
-Because you never see them—you just talk to them.
-I find that terrifying."